 I’m interested in the relationship between word meaning and syntactic/semantic structure, focusing specifically on how this relationship can be leveraged to learn the meanings of verbs.
 I use a variety of methodologies in my work, including computational modeling, behavioral experiments, corpus methods, and traditional distributional analysis.

 Where I am

-In Fall 2017, I’ll be joining the University of Rochester as an Assistant Professor in the Department of Linguistics and the Goergen Institute for Data Science, with secondary appointments in the Department of Computer Science and the Department of Brain and Cognitive Sciences.
+I’m an Assistant Professor in the Department of Linguistics and the Goergen Institute for Data Science at the University of Rochester, with secondary appointments in the Department of Computer Science and the Department of Brain and Cognitive Sciences.

 How to find me